vuldin/redpanda-ingress-nginx/README.md

 helm upgrade --install redpanda redpanda --repo https://charts.redpanda.com -n redpanda --wait --timeout 1h -f redpanda-values.yaml
 ```

+### Verify Redpanda

+> Note: You can skip this section if you have already gone through these steps successfully.

 Verify the kafka port is configured correctly for TLS and advertised listeners:

 ```